shaunkennedy001/framework/README.md

 8. Open a pull request from your branch to the original repository.
 Provide a descriptive title and a clear description of the changes you made.

-## Contribution Guidelines

-Follow these guidelines to make your contribution:

-1. Fork the repository and create a new branch for your contribution.
-2. Make your changes or additions to the project.
-3. Commit and push your changes to your forked repository.
-4. Open a pull request to the original repository, describing the purpose and scope of your contribution.

 ## Resources

 Here are some resources to help you get started with CSS frameworks: